sanowl/AdaptiveRMSpropPlus/readme.md

-this bascily a smart trainer
+this bascily a smart trainer LIKE DUHHHH